 Dutch baritone Henk Neven is one of the most exciting song interpreters of his generation, having made regular appearances at the Wigmore Hall, Concertgebouw and the BBC Proms, while being equally at home on the operatic stage.
 A recipient of the Borletti-Buitoni Trust Fellowship, he has an ongoing recording contract with Onyx and his discs have received outstanding critical praise.
 Neven was a member of the prestigious BBC Radio 3 New Generation Artists Scheme and in 2011 received the Dutch Music Prize, the highest honour that the Netherlands Ministry of Culture awards to a classical musician.

-Last season, Neven toured the Netherlands with the Orchestra of the 18th Century singing the role of Leporello in Mozart’s Don Giovanni and he returned to the Netherlands Radio Philharmonic for Mendelssohn’s Christus.
-Neven was meant to make his debut with the Winnipeg Symphony Orchestra in both Winnipeg and a tour of the Netherlands, but unfortunately, this was postponed due to the COVID19 pandemic.
+Recently, Neven toured the Netherlands with the Orchestra of the 18th Century singing the role of Leporello in Mozart’s Don Giovanni and he returned to the Netherlands Radio Philharmonic for Mendelssohn’s Christus and also Faure’s Requiem.
+He also sang the Matthew Passion with the Rotterdam Philharmonic.
+Neven was meant to make his debut with the Winnipeg Symphony Orchestra in both Winnipeg and a tour of the Netherlands, but unfortunately this was postponed due to the COVID19 pandemic.